danata/danata/README.rst

 Danata
 ========

-Danata is a Python package for the information transformation based on graph data structures.
+Danata is a Python package for the transformation of information based on graph data structures.

 Documentation
    http://danata.github.io